WHO ARE YOU GUYS?

 Sure.
 Two things to remember…

-2. We’re not able to respond to you with feedback or critique on the music.
-If we hear something in your demo that makes us feel like there could be a potential fit for us, we’ll contact you.
+1. We do try to listen to everything that comes in, but we’re not able to respond to it all.
+If we hear something that we feel like could be a potential fit for us, we’ll get in touch.

 You can get your music to us in 1 of 3 ways: